 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 How to file for divorce in NYC?
-Divorce cases are a plethora in New York state.
+Divorce cases are a plethora in New York State.
 When you first get married, you expect things to last forever.
-Unfortunately, all the expectations in the world can’t keep couples not meant to be together.
-Though getting married always is easy, getting divorced isn’t.
-This is especially true if you and your soon-to-be-ex (the STBX) bought a home together.
+Unfortunately, all the expectations in the world can’t keep couples not meant to bedivorce in nyc together.
+Getting married is always easy, but getting divorced in New York isn’t.
+This is especially true if you and your soon-to-be ex (the STBX) bought a home together and lived in New York.
 Buying a home might not have been a bad idea, but buying a home with your ex might have been.
 Like many people facing a divorce, you probably wonder what you should and shouldn’t do.
-We will discuss the real estate consequences of filing for divorce in NYC.
+We will discuss the real estate consequences of filing for divorce in NYC

-Dividing real estate in a divorce can be easy or messy, depending on how easy the divorce is.
+Dividing real estate in a divorce can be easy or messy, depending on how accessible the divorce is.
 The parties often have a general agreement about who keeps the house.
-Therefore, a matrimonial or divorce attorney needs to draft the agreement and divorce papers.
+Therefore, a matrimonial or divorce attorney must draft the agreement and divorce papers.

 The best way to determine who gets the property is to agree on the matter between you, possibly with guidance from a mediator.
 This cuts down the financial loss of divorce litigation and makes things more amicable for everyone involved.